LPLDWE/LPLDWE/README.md

-🙋‍♂️ My name is Leopold - 📕 Interested in software development - 🎒 Currently at school
+🙋‍♂️ My name is Leopold - 📕 Interested in software development - 🎒 Currently in school

 # About me